Binary black hole: Occurrence

 Supermassive black-hole (SMBH) binaries are believed to form during galaxy mergers.
 Some likely candidates for binary black holes are galaxies with double cores still far apart.
 An example active double nucleus is NGC 6240.
 Much closer black-hole binaries are likely in single-core galaxies with double emission lines.
 Examples include SDSS J104807.74+005543.5 and EGSD2 J142033.66 525917.5.
-Other galactic nuclei have periodic emissions suggesting large objects orbiting a central black hole, for example, in OJ287.
+Other galactic nuclei have periodic emissions suggesting large objects orbiting a central black hole, for example, OJ287 a likely supermassive binary with an orbital period of 12 years.

 Measurements of the peculiar velocity of the mobile SMBH in the galaxy J0437+2456 indicate that it is a promising candidate for hosting either a recoiling or binary SMBH, or an ongoing galaxy merger.

-The quasar PG 1302-102 appears to have a binary black hole with an orbital period of 1900 days.
+The quasar PKS 1302-102 appears to have a binary black hole with an orbital period of 1900 days.